Common Data Model

 Simplified integration and disambiguation of data that's collected from processes, digital interactions, product telemetry, people interactions, and so on.

-Ability to extend the schema and CDM entities to tailor the CDM to your organization.
+The ability to extend the schema and Common Data Model standard entities to tailor the model to your organization.

-How to use the Common Data Model: Describes the CDM in detail and discusses use cases for creating data in the CDM or transforming your existing data into the CDM.
+How to use Common Data Model: Describes Common Data Model in detail and discusses use cases for creating data in the model or transforming your existing data into the model.